CodeSigils/webpack4-react16-setup/README.md

   Use of the style prop of React elements.

   * The good: CSS in JS
-  * Tha bad: No reusable CSS.
+  * The bad: No reusable CSS.
 High coupling between markup and styles.
 Huge components.

 * **CSS modules:**
   Treat a CSS file as one module using Webpack